Frame Your Self-Image With Positive Words: Be Your Champion

 “I am very passionate about my work as a marketing leader.
 I am always motivated and committed to understanding my customers better and finding solutions for them.
 This drives me to do my best and challenges me to learn new skills.

-I am very emphatic towards my clients and mentor others to grow.
-I believe this is where my passion shines through.
+I am very empathetic towards my clients and mentor others to grow.
+This is where my passion shines through.
 A coworker once told me that I pursue projects with infectious excitement.
-I am constantly exploring new ideas, learning, and growing personally and professionally.
+I constantly explore new ideas, learn, and grow personally and professionally.
 I believe that being passionate about what you do is the driving force behind every success.”

 Sample Answer 2: If you are creative

 “I would describe myself as a creative person.
-I’m a writer and I thrive on immersive imagination.
+I’m a writer, and I thrive on immersive imagination.
 My creativity has made me a great team leader because I can anticipate problems and offer innovative solutions.
 I believe this is my most important trait.
-Over the years I have trained myself to condense complex ideas into simpler ones.
-I do this for all of my writing and it yields wonderful results.
+Over the years, I have trained myself to condense complex ideas into simpler ones.
+I do this for all of my writing, which yields terrific results.

 Although I am capable of handling independent projects, I prefer to be a team player.
-My ability to work alongside other like-minded individuals helps me come up with spot-on concepts.
-I remember a time when my previous employer gave me several writing projects to work on.
+My ability to work alongside other like-minded individuals helps me develop spot-on concepts.
+I remember when my previous employer gave me several writing projects.
 I was commissioned to write a collection of short copies for a web page.
 My previous employer applauded me for being creative and breathing life into the copies.”

 Sample Answer 3: If you are organized

-Whether I’m managing complex projects or simple daily tasks, my knack for being organized increases my efficiency, quality of work, and laser focus.
-I believe being organized is a great motivator for group efficiency.
+Whether managing complex projects or simple daily tasks, my knack for organization increases my efficiency, quality of work, and laser focus.
+I believe being organized is an excellent motivator for group efficiency.
 In my previous role as an event planner, my organizational skills helped me create large-scale events with multiple parts.
-The results were seamless and successful.
+The results were seamless and successful.”

 Dos and Don’ts